idealab-isu/de-la-mo-v2/doc/index.rst

   SUCCESS: Saved SAT file!

 If the output you see contains error messages or is not similar to the above, troubleshoot the errors.
 The most likely problems are:
-* Missing or malformed ACIS license.dat file (should be in your current directory when you run delamo_process)
 * Wrong Python version or Python installation being used
 * Missing prerequisite libraries
 See the troubleshooting section below for more help.
 You can also